Jschacht06/bookbot/README.md

 ## Project Structure

 - **main.py**: The entry point of the application that handles user input and displays the final report.
-- **stats.py**: Contains the logic for word counting, character frequency analysis, and sorting data.
+- **stats.py**: Contains the logic for word counting and character count.
 - **.gitignore**: Configured to ignore the `books/` directory and Python cache files.

 ## Credits

-This app was created as part of the backend development curriculum at [Boot.dev](https://boot.dev).
+This app was created as part of [Boot.dev](https://boot.dev).